 Step 6: Use AI to critique troubleshooting paths, but verify against commands, logs, packet captures, diagrams, and official docs.

-Step 7: Keep cost risk visible: the captured voucher row lists $399 before prep, retakes, or paid practice material.
+Step 7: Keep cost risk visible: the official page lists a voucher price of $399 before prep, retakes, or paid practice material.

 Honest bottom line